deanthedream/deanthedream.github.io/_pages/about.md

 I am a Senior Engineer in the Science Analysis and Modeling Section of the Johns Hopkins University Applied Physics Laboratory.
 I work on software for automated spacecraft command scheduling.
-My research interests lie in the optimization of spacecraft design.
+My research interests lie in the optimization of spacecraft design and operations.
 My particular interest is how spacecraft operation and mission success criteria impact mission performance.

-Previously, I received a Ph.D. in Mechanical and Aerospace Engineering from Cornell University with a specialization in Operations Research as well as a masters of science in Aerospace Engineering and a masters of engineering.
+Previously, I received a Ph.D. in Mechanical and Aerospace Engineering from Cornell University with a specialization in Operations Research.
+My thesis was on the "Evaluation and Scheduling of Exoplanet Direct Imaging Missions" in the Space Imaging and Optical Sciences Laboratory.
-I received my B.S. in Mechanical Engineering from Michigan Technological University.
+I also received a masters of science in Aerospace Engineering and a masters of engineering from Cornell and my B.S. in Mechanical Engineering was from Michigan Technological University.

 In addition to studying optimization of space engineering challenges, I enjoy woodworking, coding, boardgames, mountain biking, kayaking, and miscellaneious art projects.